Rendon slam leads Nats over Braves 6-3, lead cut to 4½ games

+WASHINGTON (AP) — As the entire stadium erupted around him, Anthony Rendon put his head down for another routine trip around the bases.

-WASHINGTON (AP) — Anthony Rendon hit a tiebreaking grand slam in the sixth inning, and the Washington Nationals beat the Atlanta Braves 6-3 on Monday night in the opener of a three-game series to close within 4½ games of the NL East leader.
+The notoriously even-keeled Rendon hit a tiebreaking grand slam in the sixth inning, and the Washington Nationals beat the Atlanta Braves 6-3 on Monday night in the opener of a three-game series to close within 4½ games of the NL East leader.

+“Hit it far and loud,” manager Dave Martinez said.
+“It was clutch.”

-With the score 2-2, Rendon connected of Chad Sobotka for his 23rd home run this season and third career slam, raising his career RBIs total to 500.
-Rendon, who had two hits, is batting .370 in his last 19 games with nine doubles, three homers and 20 RBIs.
+With the score 2-2, Rendon connected off of Chad Sobotka for his 23rd home run this season and third career slam, raising his career RBIs total to 500.
+Rendon, who had two hits, is hitting .370 in his last 19 games with nine doubles, three homers and 20 RBIs.

+“I wanted to be ready for the fastball, be on time, just see something over the middle of the plate,” the soft-spoken Rendon said.

 Patrick Corbin (9-5) allowed two runs and five hits in six innings, striking out eight and walking one.
 Sean Doolittle gave up a home run to pinch-hitter Charlie Culberson in the ninth.

-Dallas Keuchel (3-4) gave up four runs, six hits and four walks in 5 1/3 innings in his eighth start for the Braves since signing in June.
-He is 0-2 in his last three starts.
+Dallas Keuchel (3-4) gave up four runs, six hits and four walks in 5 1/3 innings, dropping to 0-3 with a 5.08 in five starts against Washington.
+Making his eighth start for the Braves since signing in June, he is 0-2 in three outings since winning at San Diego on July 12.

-Yan Gomes walked with one out in the sixth, Adrián Sanchez singled and Sobotka relieved.
-Turner struck out, but Adam Eaton walked to load the bases for Rendon, who connected on a 2-0 fastball.
+“Very disappointing.
+That’s about it,” said Keuchel, who expressed frustration with umpire Adam Hamari’s strike zone.
+“I thought I punched out about 10 guys.
+I got rewarded with extra at-bats.
+That’s where that lies.”

-Juan Soto hit an RBI single on the first and Turner had an RBI double in the second.
+Juan Soto singled home a run in the first and Trea Turner hit an RBI double in the second.
 The 20-year-old Soto also made a leaping catch at the left-field wall in the sixth to deny Adam Duvall a possible two-run homer.

 Atlanta scored in the fourth when Duvall hit a sharp two-out grounder to Rendon.
-The third baseman made a diving backhand stop, but his throw attempting to prevent an infield single sailed past first for an error as Freddie Freeman, who had been on second, came home.
+The third baseman made a diving backhand stop, but his throw attempting to prevent an infield single sailed past first for an error and Freddie Freeman, who had been on second, came home.

+“I don’t know how you airmail that ball,” Rendon said.
+“I had a lot of juice on that.
+Statcast that.”

-Duvall hit a tying sacrifice fly in the sixth.
+Duvall hit a tying sacrifice fly in the sixth that Soto grabbed at the wall.

 Atlanta’s Ronald Acuña Jr. went 0 for 4, ending his on-base streak at a career-best 32 games.
-Acuña stretched and reached to the center-field grass in the second inning to rob Eaton of a hit with Turner on second.
+Acuña stretched and reached to the grass to rob Adam Eaton of a hit in the second with Turner on second.

-Josh Donaldson singled of the glove of second baseman Brian Dozier in the sixth for his 1,000th hit.
+Josh Donaldson singled off the glove of second baseman Brian Dozier in the sixth for his 1,000th hit.

 MAD MAX